emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 chmod g+w /etc/logstash/lists/
 ```

-- Log in to EnergyLogserver GUI and go to **Scheduler** app.
+- Log in to Energy Logserver GUI and go to **Scheduler** app.
 Set it up with below options and push "Submit" button:

 ```bash
 Name:           MispThreatList